DOSNetwork/docs/contents/blockchains/ethereum.md

 #### Selector
-For query requests, instead of returning the bulk raw data it's always encouraged to specify what exact components are needed in the smart contract, to save caller's money and speed up processing time.
-The selector is following the   [JSONPath](https://www.npmjs.com/package/jsonpath) and [XPath]() syntax to filter components from responses.
+The selector syntax is following `JSONPath` and `XPath` syntax to filter components from responses.
 ##### Json example and selector expression:
 ```js
 {